 Gutenberg Block Editor in WordPress 5.3

-On November 12, 2019, WordPress announced another update version WordPress 5.3.
+On November 12, 2019, WordPress announced another update version of WordPress 5.3.
 And this time it came with a huge update of their block editor.
 It introduced 150 more new features and focused more on usability improvement.

 In addition, it also improved large-image uploading support with high-resolution pictures taken from smartphones or cameras.
 Besides, it combined with the large image sizes so that the pictures will always fit perfectly.

 Therefore, Gutenberg reduced its loading time and made it 2x faster since its first launch.
-Moreover, it also focused on the improvement of editor styles including color, and button.
+Moreover, it also focused on the improvement of editor styles including color, and buttons.
 It also comes with a combination between the editor and the admin interface.